Sinterklaas Entry ~ Amsterdam, the Netherlands

 The chamber of commerce began the now-traditional mid-November arrival in Amsterdam in the 1930s.
 The procession was intended to begin the shopping season in the weeks before Sinterklaas' gift-giving day.

-The Official 2013 National Entry in Groningen, Saturday, November 16, will be telecast live on Dutch national television.
+The Official 2014 National Entry in Gouda, Saturday, November 15, will be telecast live on Dutch national television.